 We don't want free handouts.

-We are hard working people.
+We are hardworking people.

-Oh well, but uh, you know, they they don't know they don't understand.
+Well, but, you know, they don't understand.

-And we are not saying we don't want we don't need aid, uh definitely we have uh uh a disease which is inflicted upon us.
+Definitely we have a disease which is inflicted upon us.

 How would you define it?